jaateixeira/nameit/README.md

 ## Advantages of adoptiong the NameIt standard for naming research articles in pdf.

-- Easier to understand what is on a file as filenames encode information on author, year, title, publication (e.g., journal name), and publisher.
+- Easier to understand what is on a file as its filename encodes information on author, year, title, publication (e.g., journal name), and publisher.
 - Easier to link pdf files to entries on software tools suporting systematic literature reviews (see [https://aut.ac.nz.libguides.com/systematic_reviews/tools](https://aut.ac.nz.libguides.com/systematic_reviews/tools) for more information).
 - Easier to link pdf files to reference management systems (see [https://www.helsinki.fi/en/helsinki-university-library/using-collections/courses-and-workshops/reference-management-software](https://www.helsinki.fi/en/helsinki-university-library/using-collections/courses-and-workshops/reference-management-software) for more information).
 - Better interopability between software tools that deal with research articles in pdf.